16 Oxford Street,

 1 person favorited this theater

 Located in Manchester city centre opposite the Paramount/Odeon on Oxford Street.
-The Manchester News Theatre was opened in 1936 by the Jacey Cinemas chain.
-Operating on a diet of newsreels, short subjects and cartoons, it had a 22 feet wide proscenium.
+The Manchester News Theatre was a conversion of part of a former warehouse building by Manchester architect Peter Cummings.
+It opened on 21st December 1936 by the Jacey Cinemas chain.
+Operating on a diet of newsreels, short subjects and cartoons, it had a 22 feet wide proscenium and 420 seats.

 It continued to operate as a news theatre, known as the Tatler Theatre, until closing on 30th September 1967.
 Two weeks later in October 1976, it re-opened as the Manchester Film Theatre with the 1935 French film "La Kermesse Heroique".
 It was operated by the British Film Institute as one of their regional film theatres.
 It was closed in April 1973.